Youcef-DZ/TicketFinder/README.md

 # Ticket Finder App
 Using JAVA, Google QPX API, HSQLDB

+# Note: Google is retiring their Google QPX API in April 2018
+# It would be great improvment to use an alternative API, or even more than one at the saame time

-If you want to try it please change API_KEY string variable in Search.java file to your own key (you can create one at: https://console.developers.google.com/)
+Change API_KEY string variable in Search.java file to your own key (you can create one at: https://console.developers.google.com/)
+Make sure to add your IP to the whitelist.